Mathew's Magic Trinkets Emporium

 Available Price Value Item Rarity Description

-1 Negotiable Lavish amber reminiscing fish uncommon A small fish carved of amber.
-A command word "music" is scratched on the design.
-If you speak the word, you remember something you had forgotten.
-The subject of the memory is at the discretion of the GM.
+1 Negotiable Poisonous amber gender fish uncommon A small fish carved of amber.
+A command word "year" is scratched on the design.
+If you speak the word, you become the gender of your choice until your next long rest.
+If you repeat this effect for 14 days, the change becomes permanent.
 This property cannot be used again until after a long rest.
-After use, the item appears highly decorated and valuable for 6 hours.
+After using the fish's property, you must succeed a constitution save, DC 12, or be poisoned for 1 hour.

-1 240 gp 250 gp Scroll of Zone of Truth uncommon A spell scroll bears the words of the 2nd-level spell, written in a mystical cipher.
+1 24 gp 25 gp Scroll of Alarm common A spell scroll bears the words of the 1st-level spell, written in a mystical cipher.
 If the spell is on your class's spell list, you can use an action to read the scroll and cast its spell without having to provide any of the spell's components.
 Otherwise, the scroll is unintelligible.
 If the spell needs a save DC, it is 13.
 If it needs an attack bonus, it is 5.
 If the spell is on your class's spell list but of a higher level than you can normally cast, you must make an ability check using your spellcasting ability to determine whether you cast it successfully.
-The DC is 12.
+The DC is 11.
 On a failed check, the spell disappears from the scroll with no other effect.
 Once the spell is cast, the words on the scroll fade, and the scroll itself crumbles to dust.
+This wizard spell can be copied just as spells in spellbooks can be copied.
+To copy the spell, the copier must succeed on an Intelligence (Arcana) check with DC 11.
+If the check succeeds, the spell is successfully copied.
+Whether the check succeeds or fails, the spell scroll is destroyed.

 Note